 Where necessary, the Board seeks advice from independent experts and advisors including remuneration consultants.
-Remuneration consultants are engaged by and report directly to the Committee which ensures, upon engagement, that the appropriate level of independence exists from BOQ's management.
+Remuneration consultants are engaged by and report directly to the Committee Chairman which ensures, upon engagement, that the appropriate level of independence exists from BOQ's management.
 Where the consultant's engagement requires a recommendation, the recommendation is provided to, and discussed directly with the Chairman of the Committee to ensure management cannot unduly influence the outcome.
-In 2015, the Committee commissioned information from Egan Associates regarding market remuneration data and market practice.
+In 2017, the Committee sought advice from Three Degrees Consulting regarding market remuneration data and market trends and practice on incentive design for Key Management Personnel.
+Egan Associates were engaged to provide independent assessment and advice on changes to the comparator group on which relative TSR performance will be assessed for the 2017 Performance Award Rights grant.